rintnetwork/front-end/src/content/glossary/index.md

 ### Tangerine Whistle {#tangerine-whistle}

-A [hard fork](#hard-fork) of the Ethereum blockchain, which occurred at block 2,463,000 to change the [gas](#gas) calculation for certain I/O-intensive operations and to clear the accumulated state from a denial-of-service attack, which exploited the low gas cost of those operations.
+A [hard fork](#hard-fork) of the ethereum blockchain, which occurred at block 2,463,000 to change the [gas](#gas) calculation for certain I/O-intensive operations and to clear the accumulated state from a denial-of-service attack, which exploited the low gas cost of those operations.

 ### testnet {#testnet}

-Short for "test network," a network used to simulate the behavior of the main Ethereum network (see [mainnet](#mainnet)).
+Short for "test network," a network used to simulate the behavior of the main ethereum network (see [mainnet](#mainnet)).

 <DocLink to="/developers/docs/networks/#testnets" title="Testnets" />